-- b.
-Even though 230 is a passing score for THEA/TASP math, students will be placed into math remediation unless they achieve a 270 or higher on the test. - Amarillo College administers THEA and Accuplacer as the institution's required testing instruments although Asset, Compass, and Maps scores are accepted.

-3. Developmental placement standards:

-- a.
-See the "Score Comparison Between Amarillo College Placement Tests and Testing Alternatives" in Appendix D for proper developmental course placement. - b.
-The ACcess Learning Center's Basic Academic Skills (BASM, BASR, BASW) courses may be used for remediation rather than a structured developmental reading, writing, or math course.
-One semester of BAS is not necessarily equal to one semester of structured coursework. - c.
-Completion of a Basic Academic Skills course offered through the Learning Center will not count as completion of the required remedial sequence or satisfy course prerequisites. - d.
-If a student remediates by enrolling in Basic Academic Skills offered through the Learning Center (BASM, BASR, BASW), the student must demonstrate competency by scoring at the appropriate level on the THEA or Accuplacer.
-A student may retest on the AC Placement Test in order to measure progress; however, the student must retest on THEA or Accuplacer to move into college level coursework. - 4.
+- Even though 230 is a passing score for THEA/TASP math, students may not take transfer level math courses unless they achieve a 270 or higher on the test. - c.
+Amarillo College administers THEA and Accuplacer as the institution's required testing instruments. - 3.
+Developmental placement standards: - a.
+See "Amarillo College Placement Testing" in Appendix D for proper developmental course placement. - b.
+The ACcess Learning Center's Basic Academic Skills (BASM, BASR, BASW) courses may be used in place of a structured developmental reading, writing, or math course to satisfy remediation requirements.
+However, one semester of BAS is not necessarily equal to one semester of structured coursework. - Completion of a Basic Academic Skills course offered through the Learning Center will not count as completion of the required remedial sequence or satisfy course prerequisites. - A student who remediates by enrolling in Basic Academic Skills classes offered through the Learning Center (BASM, BASR, BASW) must demonstrate competency by scoring at the appropriate level on the THEA or Accuplacer. - 4.
 Once a student has passed any section of any of the required tests his or her score shall remain permanently effective. - 5.
-The student's official transcript indicates how a student has met college readiness standards. - 6.
-The Amarillo College Placement Test may be used to move up within the levels of remediation but not to move from remediation to college level.
-To prove college level placement, students must score at the appropriate level on the THEA or Accuplacer or complete the remediation sequence.
+The student's official transcript indicates how a student has met college readiness standards.